6512197/System_design_Questions/README.md

 How would you deploy this system globally?

 Interviewer :
-I forced you to choose availability or consistency for this URL shortener at global scale, which would you choose and why?
+I forced you to choose availability or consistency for this URL shortener at global scale, which would you choose and why?  (cap)